 In these cases, a home assessment is requested by a physician or other medical personnel when they have serious reservations about releasing an infant from the hospital who may be sent home to a potentially dangerous situation.
 Many times a drug-involved mother may continue using drugs, so an assessment of the home situation is needed prior to, or at the time the infant is released from the hospital.
 There may also be other non-drug related situations in which a physician/health care provider is concerned about releasing a newborn infant from the hospital.
 Non-drug involved referrals will be accepted until the child is one year of age.

 Referrals made to Hotline Unit and referred to county staff, for referral to law enforcement or the juvenile office, which report abuse or neglect by those who do not have care, custody, and control.

 Legal parent of a child, but who does not have day-to-day care of the child.

 Physical description, nationality, religious background and medical history of the biological parents or siblings.

-The National Youth in Transition Database is a data collection and reporting system in the form of a survey conducted at the time of exiting by Foster Care.
+The National Youth in Transition Database is a data collection and reporting system in the form of a survey conducted as youth turn 17, 19, and 21, regardless of custody status.
 States conduct a survey of youth in foster care at age 17 and conduct a follow-up survey at ages 19 and 21 to report information about youth outcomes in order to improve services for youth in care.
-Services that youth are receiving through the state’s independent living program are also reported on all youth receiving independent living services.
+Services that youth are receiving through the state’s independent living program are also reported every six months on all youth receiving independent living services.